EN / TH

 Short-Term Target

-litres per flight
+litres per domestic flight

 Recycle at least